-To participate in The Foundation's Cutting Edge Grants Initiative, you must meet at least one of the following requirements:
+To be eligible for a Cutting Edge Grant, you must meet at least one of the following requirements:

 - Existing nonprofit organization 501(c)(3) or a collaboration of nonprofit agencies